SoftwareAG/oee-simulators/simulators/README.md

 There are two ways to execute the profile generation.
 You can run it from the development environment [Visual Studio Code](#visual-studio-code) or from the command line.

 #### Execution from command line
-To execute the scripts from command line, open a command prompt and the *oee-simulators\event-based-simulators* folder.
+To execute the scripts from command line, open a command prompt and the *oee-simulators\simulators* folder.

 To create profiles, execute:
 ```